nodewarden/agent/README.md

 ### Getting Your Credentials

-1. Log in to your [Nodewarden Dashboard](https://app.nodewarden.com)
+1. Log in to your [Netwarden Dashboard](https://app.netwarden.com)
 2. Navigate to **Settings** → **Agent Tokens**
 3. Click **Generate New Token**
 4. Copy the `tenant_id` and `api_key`
-5. Add them to `/etc/nodewarden/nodewarden.conf`
+5. Add them to `/etc/netwarden/netwarden.conf`

 ### Advanced Configuration